The Exorcist: Sequels and prequels

 Morgan Creek and James G. Robinson, producer of Exorcist III, had commissioned a prequel story about a young Father Merrin's first confrontation with Pazuzu.
 It was produced in 2002, with Paul Schrader directing and Stellan Skarsgård in the lead.
 Robinson hired Renny Harlin to reshoot most of the film with Skarsgård and a new cast after disagreements with Schrader.
 Harlin's version, heavy on action and horror, was released in 2004 as Exorcist: The Beginning, and was a critical and commercial failure.
 Schrader's version received a limited release in 2005 as Dominion: Prequel to the Exorcist, a version Blatty found much better.

 In 2020, Morgan Creek announced a reboot of the film; fans petitioned to cancel it.
 At the end of the year, Blumhouse Productions and Morgan Creek said that David Gordon Green would instead direct a direct sequel to the 1973 film, and later a trilogy produced by Jason Blum alongside James and David Robinson.
 Burstyn reprised her role, with Leslie Odom Jr. co-starring.
 The films would be released by Universal Pictures and Peacock, with the second and third films optioned as Peacock exclusives.
 The first, The Exorcist: Believer, was released in October 2023.
-However, following the film's very poor reception, plans for the trilogy were officially scrapped the following year and the franchise was rebooted again with a new installment from director Mike Flanagan.
+However, following the film's very poor reception, plans for the trilogy were officially scrapped the following year and the franchise was rebooted again with The Exorcist: Martyrs from director Mike Flanagan.
+The film is set to release in theaters on March 12, 2027.
+As of March 2026, Deadline reported that Flanagan had added 11 long-time collaborators to the cast: Rahul Kohli, Hamish Linklater, Gil Bellows, Carl Lumbly, Robert Longstreet, Matt Biedel, Samantha Sloyan, Kate Siegel, John Gallagher Jr., Benjamin Pajak, and Carla Gugino.